 Communication skills are the foundation to great teamwork.
 In hospo, you’re always just one person in a bigger team and unless you work together, the whole organisation falls apart.

 It’s hard to work as a team when there’s high turnover, isn’t it?
 That’s why it’s so important to make sure our workplaces are safe and have good wages and conditions.
 At Hospo Voice, we want to make hospo a better place to work so we can all show off these mad hospitality skills we have.
-For only $9.99 a month, you can come and join us!
+Join us today to help us on this journey!

 Looking for more info about working in hospo?